 Online Education Experiences

-Let the zoo come to you!
-Our 45-60 minute interactive virtual programs are facilitated by our passionate educators and include the opportunity to hear from our Zoo animal care staff, observe our animals and participate in engaging activities.
+Let the Zoo come to you!
+Our 45 - 60 minute interactive virtual programs are facilitated by our passionate educators and include the opportunity to hear from our Zoo animal care staff, observe our animals and participate in engaging activities.
+Each session will include time for questions.
+Virtual programs are offered via MS Teams.

 The Needs of Living Things: How Zoos Care